 Following their investigation, the investigators learned that the DNP chief had demanded bribes from his subordinates, who are heads of local park offices in exchange for position retaining.
 Those who refused to pay bribes were either removed from their offices or transferred to remote offices.
 As a result, some succumbed to his calls and had to pay bribes worth around Bt 200,000 to 300,000.
 In addition, he has also demanded them pay bribes monthly, according to the NACC.

-The investigators then hatched a sting on Tuesday morning, asking Mr. Chaiwat to hand over the money worth 98,000 baht to the chief.
-As he was receiving the bribe, the investigators stormed into his office and caught him off guard, with the banknotes that had been marked or recorded on his desk.
+The investigators then hatched a sting on Tuesday morning, asking Mr. Chaiwat to hand over the called money worth Bt 98,000 to the chief.
+As he had handed over the money, the investigators stormed into the chief’s office and caught him off guard, with the banknotes that had been marked or recorded on his desk.
 The investigators also searched his office and found nearly five million baht packed in several envelopes, but Mr. Rutchada denied any involvement with the money.